 Pregnancy and postpartum are real hot-button issues for some people, who might be terrified to speak their truths and share their stories with candor, for fear that if they admit they’ve experienced anything other than total and complete mind-blowing bliss they are bad moms or not “normal.”
 Are you a “bad mother” if you worry about your waistline or your weight gain?
 If you don’t always want to hold the baby?
 If you don’t enjoy breastfeeding like you hoped you would?
 If you worry you might be all wrong for this “mother” job?
 If you are struck with the fear, in the wee small hours of the night, that this whole “having a baby” thing was a horrible mistake?
 If you sometimes feel like you would trade your loving and supportive partner for a solid 8 hours of sleep?
 Nope.
 Again, all normal.
 Women through the ages have felt all these feelings and more, and they are a sign of only one thing: That you are human

 Amen to that!
-I truly feel that more women need to hear or read this right after they have a baby so they do not feel guilty for their thoughts and do not feel alone.
+I genuinely feel that more women need to hear or read this right after having a baby, so they do not feel guilty for their thoughts and do not feel alone.

-Jillian also covers how every parent is going to make mistakes and that you will receive unsolicited parenting advice from pretty much anyone and everyone.
+Jillian also covers how every parent will make mistakes and that you will receive unsolicited parenting advice from pretty much anyone and everyone.
 She says, “take it all with a grain of salt and refrain from assaulting them if you can.
 Remind yourself: they aren’t worth the jail time.” haha!
-She also covers pumping, breastfeeding (mastitis, latch issues, sore or cracked nipples, thrush, low milk supply), bottle-feeding, and the three S’s: Sleep, Support and Sustenance during this trimester and how to receive more of it.
+She also covers pumping, breastfeeding (mastitis, latch issues, sore or cracked nipples, thrush, low milk supply), bottle-feeding, and the three S’s: Sleep, Support, and Sustenance during this trimester and how to receive more of it.

 I love how she writes, “The point is not to be perfect—never to be perfect.
 The point is to learn how to forgive yourself, learn from your mistakes, stay open to change, and be okay with your feelings (whatever they may be).
 That is what a good parent does.”

 At the end of the chapter, she writes about nutrition and fitness after baby.
-I was particularly impressed with how she went over what your diet should be (when you should eat and what you should be eating) if you are breastfeeding or if you are bottle-feeding your baby.
+I was particularly impressed with how she went over your ideal diet (when you should eat and what you should be eating) if you are breastfeeding or bottle-feeding your baby.
 The same goes for the fitness routine.
-She had different recommendations on when to work out and how to work out if you had a vaginal (no complications) birth, a c-stection, if you had an episiotomy or tearing, or if you have diastasis recti.
-Everything was very thorough, but easy to pick up and understand.
+She had different recommendations on when to work out and how to work out if you had a vaginal (no complications) birth, a c-section, if you had an episiotomy or tearing, or if you have diastasis recti.
+Everything was in-depth but easy to pick up and understand.
 I was very impressed.